shashank-gb/Capture-Webpage/README.md

-# Website_Scrolling_Screenshot
+# Website Scrolling Screenshot

-take a screenshot of whole wesite in a single click.
+take a screenshot of whole website in a single click.

 ##Description